renaissance-benchmarks/renaissance/README.md

 To this end, the suite allows loading custom plugins, which can register to receive events related to harness state and benchmark execution.
-A plugin is a user-defined class which must implement the `Plugin` marker interface and provide at least a default (no-arguments) constructor.
+A plugin is a user-defined class which must implement the `Plugin` marker interface and provide at least a default (parameterless) constructor.
 However, such a plugin would not receive any notifications.
 To receive notifications, the plugin class must implement the corresponding interfaces for the `Plugin` interface name space, such as in the following example: